Earth Language in Brief

 3) free for sequencing of the parts of a sentence

-There are brackets to distinguish meaning or phonetics, names and classification of names;
+There are brackets for distinguishing definition or phonetics, names and classification of names;

 rationally to create abbreviations and logos, and to create new temporary symbols, etc.